-This grizzly bear-resistant product testing protocol pertains to food storage and garbage containment products that are commercially available.
 Products modified or produced by individuals for their own personal use to comply with food storage orders on public lands may be able to be evaluated through the IGBC courtesy inspection program.
-This document does not address that process, but more information can be found on the IGBC web site under the "Bear-Resistant Products" tab.
+There is no fee for courtesy inspections.
+This document does not address the courtesy inspection process, but more information can be found on the IGBC web site under the "Bear-Resistant Products" tab.
 Please contact the IGBC for more information about the courtesy inspection program.

 Manufacturers submitting commercial products for testing must follow the directions and provide the information as described in the "Get Your Product Tested" document available on the IGBC website (https://igbconline.org/programs/bear-resistant-products/).
-Only one of each product will be tested.
-If multiples of a product are submitted, they MUST differ from the others in some distinguishable way.
+Only one of each product model will be tested.
+If multiples of a product are submitted, they MUST differ from each other in some distinguishable way.

 Please note that the test result applies ONLY to the product as it was submitted for testing.
 If a product fails testing, it can be modified and re-tested at a later date.
 If it passes the subsequent test, that version of the product will be considered for certification.
 If certified, it will be added to the IGBC list of certified products.
+If an IGBC-Certified product is modified after certification, the test result is no longer valid and the product must be retested or it will be removed from the IGBC List of Certified Products.